-As a relatively new organization, we have the opportunity to shape a culture of transparency, trust, service and good stewardship.
-As we develop and grow our insurance and care delivery business, we are accountable to many: to our patients and communities, to the government, to each other and especially to ourselves.
-HealthSpan has developed and acquired tools to help each of us meet these responsibilities.
-These tools, including orientation training, our Code of Responsible Conduct and Report Line, as well as our Corporate Responsibility Department, will assist us in our efforts to put our Core Values into action every day, in every role, in every facility and in every team that makes up HealthSpan.
+As an organization, I believe we always strive to do the right thing - to be service-oriented, good stewards of the resources given to us, respectful, trustworthy and responsive to the needs of others.
+In today's tumultuous environment, health care organizations are accountable to many: To our patients and communities, the government, other payers and each other.
+Mercy Health has developed tools to help each of us meet these responsibilities.
+These tools, including this training, our Code of Responsibility and Standards of Responsible Conduct and ReportLine, as well as our Corporate Responsibility Officers, will help each of us put our Core Values in action every day, in every job, in every facility and organization that makes up Mercy Health.